epikur-io/go-mapstructure/README.md

 }
 ```

-If we enable `DecodeNil` and `ExplicitNilPtrStructs` in the Decoder config we now get explicit handling of null values if the target type is a pointer to a struct.
+If we enable `ExplicitNilValues` in the Decoder config we now get explicit handling of null values if the target type is a pointer to a struct.
 This is useful when you have for example a CRUD app and you only want to send the fields that change for create & update requests.

 ### Example